mongodb/specifications/source/server-selection/server-selection.rst

-   the selection start time, raise a `server selection error`_ and log a `"Server selection failed" message`_; otherwise, log a `"Waiting for suitable server to become available" message`_ if one has not already been logged for this operation OR if the topology description has changed since the last time the message was logged, and goto Step #4
+   the selection start time, raise a `server selection error`_ and log a `"Server selection failed" message`_; otherwise, log a `"Waiting for suitable server to become available" message`_ if one has not already been logged for this operation, and goto Step #4

 1. If the current time exceeds the maximum time, raise a `server selection error`_ and log a `"Server selection failed" message`_.